 Foot pain.
-You’ve probably experienced it.
-If you haven’t, you probably will.
+You've probably experienced it.
+If you haven't, you probably will.
 What seems like an impossible and painful situation, can ultimately be improved or even prevented over time.
-Have you heard the phrase “Working Stiff”?
-A working stiff is a hard working employee or owner.
-This phrase, which became popular in the 1930’s, describes the average man or woman that puts their work before their body and well-being.
+Have you heard the phrase "Working Stiff?"
+A working stiff is a hard-working employee or owner.
+This phrase, which became popular in the 1930s, describes the average man or woman that puts their work before their body and well-being.
 Over time, a working stiff works so much that they neglect their body.
-Ultimately, this renders themselves sore and rigid.
+Ultimately, this renders them sore and rigid.
 Does this sound like someone you know?
-Read more below about a “Working Stiff” and how to prevent foot pain with stretching.
+Read more below about a "Working Stiff" and how to prevent foot pain with stretching.

 A Working Stiff

 It's great to be a hard worker, however, hard work over time can take a toll on you and your body.
 Whether you are chasing 7 year old’s around a classroom, pouring a concrete foundation, or serving the regulars their morning coffee, we all experience pain after working a solid 40.
 So what can you do?
 Ultimately, comfort really does start from the ground up and footwear is our first line of defense.
 High-quality footwear offering the support and comfort you need for your day-to-day activities is vital to preventing foot pain.
 Many people go for the cheapest footwear and don't consider what they are putting on their feet.
 Trust us, footwear is the most important.
 Excellent footwear, in combination with stretching and other preventatives, can help.
 The key is consistency.
 Don't be a working stiff.
 After all, you are worth the investment.

 What else can you do to prevent becoming a working stiff?